YuYue525/SoLOST/README.md

   <tr>
 </table>

-In our implementation, we also proposed the improved method Seed-orientated LOST (SoLOST), the following table shows the improvement:
+In our implementation, we also proposed the improved method Similarity-orientated LOST (SoLOST), the following table shows the improvement:

 <table>
   <tr>